Skip to content

 This is the point-of-interest layer.

-• ruins, dens, springs, ore seams, and camps occupy one or more tiles
+• ruins, dens, springs, ore seams, and camps occupy one or more hexes

 • site footprints can be hidden, partial, discovered, or stale

-The authoritative backend cares about tile ids and site ids.
-The client can render them with richer art.
+The authoritative backend stores hex ids and site ids.
+The client renders them as SVG hex overlays with knowledge-state styling.

 Tile Model